iHiD/mandate/README.md

 The `initialize_with` method creates an initializer and private attr_readers for the specified variables.

-For example `initialize_with :foo, :bar` is the equivelent of:
+For example `initialize_with :foo, :bar` is the equivalent of:

 ```ruby
 def initialize(foo, bar)